OliPi-Project/olipi-moode/TROUBLESHOOTING.md

 ## ➰ I don't have enough gpio ports to connect everything!

-If you use SPI screen and no other SPI peripheriphe You can use CE1 (GPIO 8) as normal GPIOs (CE0 must remain activated for the screen):
-CE1 must be disabled in the system (otherwise conflicts may occur) with add `dtoverlay=spi0-1cs` in `/boot/firmware/config.txt`.
+If you use SPI screen and no other SPI device, you can disable and use CE1 (GPIO 7) as normal GPIOs (CE0 must remain activated for the screen) with add `dtoverlay=spi0-1cs` in `/boot/firmware/config.txt`.
 If you don't use SPI you can disable CE0 and CE1 with `dtoverlay=spi0-0cs`

 ## 🧠 Low memory devices (512 MB RAM)